mathiashole/Genomics_Scissors/README.md

 ## :hammer: Usage

-To use `GScissors`, follow these steps:
+To use `gscissors`, follow these steps:

 -   Clone the gscissors.pl file from the GitHub repository [Link](https://github.com/mathiashole/GScissors).
 -   Open a terminal on your operating system and navigate to the folder where the gscissors.pl file is located.